Takeaways from Donald Trump’s contentious testimony in his civil fraud trial – KION546

 Wallace pressed Trump on why valuations of properties were changed, such as his Trump Tower triplex, which was devalued on his financial statement in 2017 after a Forbes article found he had dramatically exaggerated the size of the apartment.

-Trump acknowledged there had on occasion been mistakes, such as the Trump Tower apartment valuation.
+Trump did acknowledge in a noteworthy exchange that there were mistakes in the financial statements, such as the Trump Tower apartment valuation.

 The value of the apartment fell from $327 million in 2016 to roughly $116.8 million in 2017 – which came after Forbes Magazine outed Trump in 2017 for claiming the apartment was more than 30,000 square feet when it turned out to be just under 11,000 square feet.
 Wallace asked Trump whether he was involved in the change.